javascript-tutorial/en.javascript.info/9-regular-expressions/11-regexp-groups/article.md

 1. At index `0`: the full match.
 2. At index `1`: the contents of the first parentheses.
-3. На позиции `2`: the contents of the second parentheses.
+3. At index `2`: the contents of the second parentheses.
 4. ...and so on...

 For instance, we'd like to find HTML tags `pattern:<.*?>`, and process them.
 It would be convenient to have tag content (what's inside the angles), in a separate variable.